- Need to come up with some really awesome ideas for your practice?

 Letter two – advertise your upcoming client appreciation event.
 Close the letter with a request that your clients bring a friend or relative.

 Letter three – the third letter is always positioned as an educational piece meant to demonstrate the life changing situations that would warrant a referral to you.
-Births, deaths, divorces, job changes, business owners selling a business, and much more.
+Clients must be educated regarding when it makes sense to refer a friend or relative to you.
+Births, deaths, divorces, job changes, business owners selling a business, selling real estate, and much more.
 This is where you show all the life altering events that signify a movement of money.

 If you’ve never held a client appreciation event before, now is your chance to plan out your next year’s events.
 I recommend one event per quarter, but if you are just beginning to have events, you can start with two per year.
 The key to this tactic is to ask your clients to bring a friend or relative.
-In the beginning you will be introducing this tactic.
-As time goes by, you will focus more on the “bring a friend” component.
-Review this resource for Appreciation Events.
+In the beginning you will be introducing the “we value you” concept, and as time goes by, you will focus more on the “bring a friend” component.

 (7) Conduct a Client Review Meeting – ask for a referral